 Application process: Applicants should submit a brief personal statement regarding their suitability for the scholarship and a resume.
 Please include information about your faculty advisor and teaching/research/service endeavors during your graduate studies.
 Applications should be emailed to email@example.com as a single PDF file.
-Award decisions will be made by May.
+Award decisions will be made by late April.

 If you have questions or concerns related to credit hours, annual reports, forms, degree and graduation requirements, contact:

 Nazan Gillie, Instructional Program Manager, 152 Birge Hall, firstname.lastname@example.org; 608-262-2741

 If you have questions or concerns about degree progress, mentor-mentee interactions, program requirements and expectations, contact:

 Lauren Riters, Ph.D., Professor, Director of Graduate Studies, email@example.com; 608-262-6506